 Movies Released in 2013 (in alphabetical order)

-This year's crowd-pleasing documentary - tailor-made for those who enjoy "musical underdog" docs like Searching for Sugar Man and Standing in the Shadows of Motown - 20 Feet from Stardom takes a reverent look at the talented black women who sang backup vocals on hit songs, from the early '60s through modern times.
-There are revelations: Behold Merry Clayton's spine-tingling… read more!
+This year's go-to documentary crowdpleaser – tailor-made for those who enjoy "musical underdog" docs like Searching for Sugar Man and Standing in the Shadows of Motown – 20 Feet from Stardom takes a reverent look at the talented black women who sang backup vocals on hit songs, from the early '60s through modern times.
+There are revelations: behold Merry Clayton's… read more!

-American Hustle opens with a long, silent scene showing Christian Bale, playing a medium-time conman named Irving Rosenfeld, gazing into a mirror as he carefully affixes his toupee to his weirdly bald head.
-The symbolism in the scene is obvious: Rosenfeld looks like an actor preparing to go on stage, and as we soon find out, he has in fact… read more!
+American Hustle opens with a long, silent scene as Christian Bale, playing a medium-time conman named Irving Rosenfeld, gazes into a mirror while carefully arranging his toupee onto his weirdly bald head.
+The symbolism in the scene is obvious: Rosenfeld looks like an actor preparing to go on stage.
+As we soon find out, he has in fact been engaged… read more!